Pomax/socketless/README.md

 }
 ```

 This will send a trigger for the `doThingPlease` API handler function on the server and then wait for the server to send back whatever data it is expected to send back.
 As such, our next line of code will _not_ run until the server has responded with data that we can then immediately make use of.
+However, our code is not _stalled_ on this operation, and will continue to service other incoming calls in a way that, for practical purposes, can be treated as normal parallel processing.

 ### Structuring client/server code